Most Popular Gold Coins & How Much Coins are Worth

 4) South African Gold Krugerrands

-The Krugerrand is a South African coin that features the likeness of Paul Kruger, the former President of South Africa on its face.
-On it’s reverse side, the coin features the country’s national animal: the springbok.
+South African Gold Krugerrands feature the likeness of Paul Kruger, the former President of South Africa on its face.
+On its reverse side, the coin features the country’s national animal: the springbok.
 The coin derives its name from the last name of Paul Kruger and rand, the South African unit of currency.

 The Kruggerand has no face value, but is considered legal tender in South Africa by the South African Reserve Bank Act (SARBA) of 1989.
 One can find several weights of the Krugerrands such as 1/50 troy ounce, 1/20 troy ounce, 1/10 troy ounce, 1/4 troy ounce, 1/2 troy ounce, and the most common 1 troy ounce.

-Below are the values of each Gold Krugerrand size based on an $1850/ounce gold price (Express Gold buy price in parentheses).
+Below are the values of each Gold Krugerrand size based on an $1850/ounce gold price with the amount Express Gold Cash would pay in parentheses.

 5) Australian Nugget/Kangaroo Gold Coins